 With the 3 or 4 tray set up, however, the extension bar that holds the third and fourth trays is added to the end of the 2-bike rack.
 As a result, the blue fold up lever is no longer at the end of the rack, but rather placed halfway down the rack on the bottom side.
 To fold the rack, you now have to reach quite a ways beneath the rack to reach the lever.

 While not hard, pulling the release lever certainly isn’t convenient this way, especially compared to the T2 Pro XT which has a lever that’s right at the end of the rack.
 The Thule gets around this by moving their fold up lever to the end of the expansion bar.
 Due to the shift in the folding lever, the Thule T2 Pro XT is slightly harder to convert back to a 2-tray as compared to the RockyMounts.

 This difference in folding is the main reason why (if cost isn’t a major concern) we recommend the T2 Pro XT over the RockyMounts SplitRail.
-On the other hand, the T2 Classic’s folding lever is actually on the base of the rack near the hitch, making it the most difficult to fold of the three.
+On the other hand, the T2 Classic’s folding lever is actually on the base of the rack near the hitch (the Yakima HoldUp EVO is also this way), making it the most difficult to fold of the three.